 “The most uncomfortable thing I do as an elected official is to speak about myself,” he said.
 “Fifteen years ago, my private life was private.”

-Now, when he makes a statement about his life, he makes it for other people who need to stand up for themselves, because people who feel alone are more likely to give up hope, and people in company are more likely to go on.
+Now, he said, when he makes a statement about his life, he makes it for other people who need to stand up for themselves, because people who feel alone are more likely to give up hope, and people in company are more likely to go on.